JavaAIDev/openapi-mcp-server/README.md

 # OpenAPI MCP Server

-Convert OpenAPI spec to MCP server, OpenAPI operations as tools
+Convert OpenAPI spec to MCP server, OpenAPI operations as tools.

+This MCP server uses stdio transport.

 ## CLI Options

 When running the MCP server, an OpenAPI spec is required.
 It can be either a file path or URL.

 The MCP server also provides options to filter operations to be converted as MCP tools.
-Filter conditions of the same type are combined using `OR`, while filter conditions of different types are combined using 'AND'.
+Filter conditions of the same type are combined using `OR`, while filter conditions of different types are combined using `AND`.

 Currently supported filter conditions: